alexpaul/iOS-Interview-Preparation/README.md

 <details>
   <summary>Solution</summary>

-Status codes are recieved via an http response from a server request.
+Status codes are recieved via an http response from a server request to indicate the state and validity of the request.
 500 status code implies there's an issue with the server.

 </details>